Stuttering: fix this!

 So, in conclusion, I want you to think about fixing not stuttering but fixing your identity and your core beliefs about stuttering.

 A great way how you can get started is to fill in the strategy file that I use with my students.
-You can download it by clicking the button below.
+You can find a link to it down below.
+It's a google document, you can go to "file" and choose "make a copy" so that you could work with your file going forward.